aflatres/command-txrx-examples/README.md

-# Command Send and Receive Plugin Examples
+# Command Send and Receive Plugin Tutorials

-Sample files that demonstrate how to use the Command Send and Recieve Utility Plugin.
+Tutorial files that demonstrate how to use the Command Send and Recieve Utility Plugin.
 These files were created for the Q-SYS Communities for Developers platform.
 Please join Communities for access to more content for developers.

 ## Description

-This respository consists of two sample files:
+This respository consists of two tutorial files:

 - **Command TxRx Utility TCP Example**